LilithElina/CPANG19/pages/ideas.md

 vg map -d REF4 -f <(zcat SRR961514_1.fastq.gz | head -40000) >SRR961514_1.first10k.gam
 ```

 Our goal is to find the un-assembled genome within the Illumina reads.
-To do so we will use a technique based on obtaining the path-relative identity for each read against each of our 4 reference genomes.
-We hypothesize that the reads from the 5th genome will tend to have a unique pattern of relationships between the known genomes, and should show up in clustering analysis.
+To do so, we will use a technique based on obtaining the path-relative identity for each read against each of our four reference genomes.
+We hypothesize that the reads from the 5th genome will tend to have a unique pattern of relationships between the known genomes, and should show up in a clustering analysis.

 First we surject the reads into each one of the references and build a table of the output: